 “The process generates cleaner claims, a reduction in denials and improved payer communication,” Dart said.
-“By getting it right from the outset and enabling multiple types of edits to the claim before it is submitted providers, [a practice] will be more efficient and find greater success with reimbursement.”
+“By getting it right from the outset and enabling multiple types of edits to the claim before it is submitted to providers, [a practice] will be more efficient and find greater success with reimbursement.”

 Creating the best possible patient experience can have a positive impact on your billing and collections process.
 Medical practices that establish sound relationships and create open lines of communication with patients have a better chance of collecting accurate insurer information and of patients understanding their financial responsibilities.

 “Many patients and their families never review their evidence of coverage and do not understand the financial implications of the copays and insurance terms like ‘deductible’ or ‘total out-of-pocket expenses,’” Jacobs said.

 As a result, the onus is often on the medical practice’s staff to clearly explain fees and personal financial obligations.
-Since patients are shouldering more of the financial burden of their healthcare, it’s more important than ever to verify their insurance benefits and provide cost information before rendering any services.
+Since patients are shouldering more of the financial burden of their healthcare, it’s more crucial than ever to verify their insurance benefits and provide cost information before rendering any services.

 “Having this information upfront creates transparency and trust between the medical practice staff and patient, which can help avoid costly billing errors later,” Strick explained.

-It’s also important to have a good rapport with patients when dealing with insurance company rejections and following up on denials.
+It’s also essential to have a good rapport with patients when dealing with insurance company rejections and following up on denials.

 “Sometimes, the best advocate is the member or policyholder of the insurance policy,” said Sunni Patterson, president of RMK Holdings Inc. “Three-way calls usually result in a positive outcome and are highly effective.”

 Technology can play a central role in streamlining the billing process.
 At its most basic, technology can give patients multiple ways to pay through seamless digital transactions.
 Newer technology, such as advanced medical software, can connect the various departments of a medical practice and create a more continuous flow of information between doctors, staff and administrators.

 “Some medical software systems can also help automate steps in the billing process, such as suggesting medical codes and checking medical claims against common insurance payer rules for reimbursement,” Strick said.